viperproject/rust-life/rust-life-assistant/README.md

 # Rust Life Assistant

-This is an IDE extensions that does provides simple visualizations for complex lifetime errors.
+This is an IDE extensions that does provides simple explanations for complex lifetime errors.
 For doing so it does use Rust Life.

 ## Features
 This extension can both show the graph-based (more precisely, path-based) visualization of an error that is created by Rust Life, as well as create a simple step-by-step guide in text form.

-Both outputs are interactive, this means that parts of them (either the nodes of the graph or the blue parts of the text) can be clicked to request a highlighting of a line of source code.
+Both outputs are interactive, this means that parts of them (either the nodes of the graph or the blue parts of the text) can be clicked to request a highlighting of a related line of source code.

 The graph-based visualization is requested by the command `Rust Life: Visualize as Graph`, and the text based by `Rust Life: Explain with Text` (Hit `Ctrl+Shift+P` to open the command plate.)
-Please note that Rust Life might need some time to complete its execution, please be patient.
+Note that Rust Life might need some time to complete its execution, please be patient.

 <!-- TODO: provide a better description -->
 <!-- Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.